The Department of Enterprise Trade and Investment's Research Agenda 2012 to 2015 identified ‘encouraging business growth’ as a key theme.

 The High Growth Firm research identified a number of additional analytical questions which were subsequently taken forward as Update Bulletins.
 The publication is also updated annually to include the most recent data.

-Bulletin 9 uses the latest IDBR data from September 2018 to provide High Growth figures on businesses for the most recent cohort period between 2013 and 2018, setting these in context with the previously published series of analytics on High Growth and extending the entire period covered from 1998-01 to 2015-18.
+Bulletin 10 uses the latest IDBR data from September 2019 to provide High Growth figures on businesses for the most recent cohort period between 2016 and 2019, setting these in ocntext with the previously published series of analytics on High Growth and extending the entire period covered from 1998-01 to 2016-19.

 The latest results show:

-- micro businesses employing less than 10 staff as a group and over time, experienced higher and more sustained levels of High Growth rates than larger businesses
+- micro businesses employing less than 10 staff as a group and over time, experienced higher and more sustained levels of High Growth rates than larger businesses, however the high growth rate for micro businesses is lower for the current period 24 per cent then the previous period 2015-18 (26 per cent).

-- in 2018 High Growth businesses employing 10 or more staff made up 14.4 per cent of total turnover for in scope businesses, with High Growth micro businesses making up 10.7 per cent
+- In 2019 High Growth businesses employing 10 or more staff made up 24 per cent of total turnover for in scope businesses, higher than in 2018 (14 per cent ), with High Growth micro businesses making up 7 per cent of total turnover, lower than in 2018 (11 per cent ).

-- the share of total turnover for in scope businesses accounted for by non-High Growth businesses has risen from 58.8 per cent in 2009 to 75.0 per cent in 2018
+- The share of total turnover for in scope businesses accounted for by non-High Growth businesses has risen from 59 per cent in 2009, peaking at 80 per cent in 2013 and has gradually fallen to 69 per cent for 2019.

-- in 2018 most people were employed by non-High Growth businesses, which employed some 78.3 per cent in 2018.
-There has been a fall over time in the proportion of people employed within High Growth firms, this fall is mainly accounted for by High Growth firms employing 10 or more staff in base year.
+- In 2019 most employees (80 per cent ) were employed by non-High Growth businesses.
+There has been a fall over time in the proportion of people employed within High Growth firms, this fall is mainly accounted for by the High Growth firms employing 10 or more staff in the base year.

 Previous bulletins are also available: